 Albert Betts, Jr.

-The Insurance Council of Texas (Council) was created when the Texas Insurance Advisory Association and Texas Automobile Insurance Services Office merged effective September 1, 1996.
+The Insurance Council of Texas (ICT) was created when the Texas Insurance Advisory Association and Texas Automobile Insurance Services Office merged effective September 1, 1996.
 For over 80 years, these two Texas-based associations had been the principal property and automobile insurance associations for companies operating in Texas.

 The merger of these two organizations created a stronger and more efficient trade association through which insurers can collectively represent their interests in the regulatory process and stay abreast of those events that affect the business of insurance in Texas.
-Importantly, the Council does not seek to compete with national trade associations, but rather to work in harmony with them.
+Importantly, ICT does not seek to compete with national trade associations, but rather to work in harmony with them.

-Membership in the Council is open to all property and casualty insurance companies operating in Texas.
+Membership in ICT is open to all property and casualty insurance companies operating in Texas.
 At present, our ranks include over 450 companies that are diverse in size, product line, and method of distribution.
 The diversity in membership is reflected in the composition of our board of directors which in turn strengthens the leadership of the association.

 Associate membership is available to any person, firm or corporation which provides services to property/casualty insurance companies and whose interests are aligned with those of the industry.
 Admission to associate membership is at the discretion of the Executive Director.
 Associate members are not eligible to vote, but receive all of the other benefits of membership including the many bulletins, special announcements, and newsletters published by the Insurance Council of Texas.